zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

 ### Include the JavaScript and CSS files

-Kendo UI requires certain JavaScript and CSS files to be included in the page.
-There are two options - either to include a local copy of those files **or** to use Kendo UI CDN (Content Delivery Network).
+Telerik UI for ASP.NET MVC requires certain JavaScript and CSS files to be included in the page.
+There are two options - either to include a local copy of those files **or** to use our CDN (Content Delivery Network).

 Using local JavaScript and CSS

-To copy the Kendo UI JavaScript and CSS files in the Visual Studio Solution of the application follow these steps.
+To copy the required JavaScript and CSS files in the Visual Studio Solution of the application follow these steps.

 1. Navigate to the install location of Telerik UI for ASP.NET MVC**.
 By default it is in **C:\Program Files (x86)\Telerik\.
 2. Copy the **js** directory from the install location and paste it in the **Scripts** folder of the application.